katiewelch/mbta-api/README.md

 are received
 > Please document your decision and your reasons for it.

 The first command line option allows the user to see a list of all Light and Heavy Routes on the MBTA.
 I decided to go with the second option of having the API filter the results.
 The reason for this was efficiency.
-As there are 5 different types of routes, it would like be a large amount of data to download and then parse through.
+If I chose the first option, I would have to download and parse a much larger amount of data and then add in an additional step filtering out only the correct types.
+By relying on the server to filter, I limit the amount of data  transfered and reduce the computation time.

 ***Question 2*** <br>
 > Extend your program so it displays the following additional information.